 Spending the holiday solo in a new city can be tough — but it's also a great way to get acclimated to your new home.

-For people finding their way in a new city, Thanksgiving might seem like an obvious time to leave town and embrace the comforts of family.
-But for some, sticking out the holiday in a new home can can lead to new friends and great experiences.
+For people finding their way in a new city, Thanksgiving might seem like an obvious time to leave town and embrace the creature comforts of time spent with family.
+But for some, sticking out the holiday in a new home can lead to new friends and great experiences.

-After studying history and photojournalism at the University of North Carolina at Chapel Hill, Daniel Sircar, age 25, worked for a few years in his home state.
+After studying history and photojournalism at the University of North Carolina at Chapel Hill, Daniel Sircar worked for a few years in his home state.
 But he always had his eye on New York City, the city he considered the “media capital of the world.”
-Early last fall, he finally got a job in the Big Apple as a photo editor and video producer at NBC.
+So in the fall of 2014, he finally got a job in the Big Apple as a photo editor and video producer at NBC.

 Since he was still so new in town, Sircar only had a few friends in the city, and as Thanksgiving approached, he considered going home to North Carolina to celebrate.
-But after consulting his sisters and his parents, who were scattered across the country, the family decided they’d postpone a reunion until Christmas.
-Sircar’s back-up plan wasn’t ideal.
+But after consulting his sisters and parents, who were scattered across the country, the family decided to reunite at Christmas.
+Unfortunately, Sircar’s backup plan wasn’t ideal.

 “I was probably just going to eat a cold pizza at my apartment by myself,” he says.